As you may know, the symptoms provoked by lumbar degenerative disc disease can mimic those caused by other lower back conditions.

 1. Assessment of patient history

 Often the first step in diagnosing lumbar degenerative disc disease is an assessment of your recent medical history.
-For example, your doctor will likely ask the following questions:
+As part of this assessment, your doctor will likely ask the following questions:

 - When did your lower back pain begin?

 - Any recent or remote trauma?
-Cancers?
-Metabolic or congenital disorders?
+History of cancer or metabolic and/or congenital disorders?

 - Which activities and positions make your symptoms worse?